outragedpinkracoon/outragedpinkracoon.github.io/_drafts/2021-07-09-my-favourite-questions.md

 ---
 It's surprisingly hard to ask the right question, at the right time to the right person but when you get it right it unlocks doors and ways of thinking you didn't even know were possible.

-This is an evolving list of my favourite questions, broken into those I see as absolute gold that I use all the time and the still tasty ones that I use less frequently but still find useful.
+This is an evolving list of my favourite questions, broken into those I see as absolute gold that I use all the time and the tasty ones that I use less frequently but still find useful.

 ## [The Coaching Habit](https://www.waterstones.com/book/coaching-habit/bungay-michael-stainer//9780978440749)